TatieAnnick/WEIGHT_LOOSE_WITHOUT_STRESS/README.md

 6/ Next you enter every day: the date, your weight measurement, and the details of your food intake. <br />
    Which MUST NOT be higher than the kcal value chosen at 5/ <br />
 this until you reach your idéal weight <br />

 [ Process 2: weight Stabilization ] <br />
 After ideal weight reached, this 2nd phase is used to check weight stabilisation <br />
-Kcal amount days will be over the one followed during diet <br />.
-Now you've learned enough to do without the method and the spreadsheet.<br />
+Kcal amount days will be over the one followed during diet. <br /> Now you've learned enough to do without the method and the spreadsheet.<br />
 All that's needed is regular weight monitoring.<br />